 Why the field needs you

-The question that drives good IEP design (“what does this student actually need to succeed at this task?”) is the same question that produces better AI architecture: what does this system actually need to do this job well?
-The people who’ve been asking that question about human learners for their entire careers are the people the field needs most.
+The question that drives good IEP design (“what does this student actually need to succeed at this task?”) is the same question that produces better AI architecture: what does this system require to succeed at this task?
+And the people who’ve been asking that question about human learners for years are exactly who the field needs.

 I taught a self-contained 4/5 bridge class in Sunset Park, Brooklyn.
 Twelve students, every subject, every accommodation.
 The framework I built for AI governance came directly from that room.
-I call it accommodation design.
-The skill set is transferable because the underlying problem is the same: a system with specific processing constraints receiving tasks designed for a different processing profile.
+I call it accommodation design, and the reason it transfers is that the underlying problem is the same: a system with specific processing constraints receiving tasks designed for a different processing profile.